First Time in London: What You Need to Know

 London’s Dining Scene

 London is a food lover’s haven, from traditional British dishes to international flavors.
-In recent years, the city has seen a surge in dining options, offering everything from the classic English breakfast to Indian food.
+In recent years, the city has seen a surge in dining options, offering everything from classic English breakfasts to Indian cuisine.
 Treat yourself to a Sunday roast at a cozy pub, or enjoy an afternoon tea with scones and clotted cream.

 Classic British: